A divided GOP forges ahead on health care message — without plan to address spiking premiums

 The focus on health care comes as the party is eager to show voters that they’re tackling rising costs for everyday Americans, with both leaders under intense pressure to show real progress soon.
 But Republicans in Congress are limited in what they can do with their slim majorities, and GOP chairs in both chambers are opting to focus on years-old ideas like expanding health savings accounts with broad support in the party.

-The measure will get a vote alongside a similarly partisan bill from Democrats, which would fund three more years of Covid-era subsidies, which have allowed low-income Americans to obtain coverage with $0 or near $0 monthly premiums while allowing many middle-class consumers to qualify for aid for the first time.
+The chamber also voted on a similarly partisan bill from Democrats, which would fund three more years of Covid-era subsidies, which have allowed low-income Americans to obtain coverage with $0 or near $0 monthly premiums while allowing many middle-class consumers to qualify for aid for the first time.
+It did not draw the support needed to advance.

-Those dueling proposals are all but certain to fail Thursday and instead offer a preview of the 2026 political message from both parties.
+The dueling proposals, though destined to fail, offered a preview of the 2026 political messaging from both parties.

-Sen. Susan Collins of Maine — one of the Senate GOP’s most centrist members — would not say how she’d vote on the Democratic plan but sounded critical of the decision not to include changes to the existing system.
+Sen. Susan Collins of Maine — one of the Senate GOP’s most centrist members — supported the Democratic plan, though she has expressed some skepticism in recent days of the decision not to include changes to the existing system.

-“There’s still some negotiations going on,” she said.
+“There’s still some negotiations going on,” she said ahead of the vote.
 “As I’ve made very clear, I want to see an extension of the enhanced premium tax credits, but with reforms such as a cap for high income people so that they’re not receiving taxpayer subsidized credits, and I believe there should be a minimum amount, perhaps as low as $5 a month, to help reduce fraud in the program.
 So I’m still talking with people on both sides of the aisle to see what the votes are actually.”

+Collins, according to an aide, felt both bills had merit and had components that could be in a final compromise bill.

-And with support for both proposals expected to fall along party lines, it’s also a reminder of why Congress is days away from the expiring subsidies with no real solution in sight: No one is in the mood for dealmaking – yet.
+With support for the proposals falling largely along party lines, it’s a reminder of why Congress is days away from the expiring subsidies with no real solution in sight: No one is in the mood for dealmaking – yet.

 For weeks, moderate Republicans and Democrats have insisted that Congress’ only way to avert the premium hikes on December 31 would be jumping together.
 Republicans would need to take their first-ever vote to stand up Obamacare by extending the subsidies, while Democrats would need to acknowledge problems in the system, like skyrocketing costs and some fraud.

-Some centrists are hopeful that real bipartisan work can begin after the Senate’s votes fail as expected on Thursday.
+Some centrists are hopeful that real bipartisan work can now begin after the Senate’s votes failed as expected on Thursday.
 But it’s still not clear whether GOP leadership — particularly Johnson — have an appetite to have that fight among their ranks.

 “There’s a lot of people who are very concerned about Obamacare and the fact that the subsidies were created by Democrats for Covid-era limited use, and they want to be extended.
 We just can’t get Republican votes on that for lots of reasons, not enough of them,” Johnson said when asked about extending the subsidies.